-As of the date of this MD&A, the Company is dependent on a number of third-party relationships to conduct its business operations within the Netherlands, including its relationships with McSmart, and Super Smart (both of which entities are, to the knowledge of the Company, independent of, and unaffiliated with, each other).
-At present, the Company's most significant third-party relationship is with McSmart, which is engaged in the supply, production, packaging, and distribution of the Company's iMicrodose brand of truffles within the Netherlands through three (3) Smart Shops operated by McSmart as well as through its proprietary e-commerce platform.
-In addition, the Company has established relationships with an additional 2 participants within the truffles industry within the Netherlands (SR-Wholesale B.V. which was subsequently acquired in March 2021, as well as the operator of a Smart Shop under the name "House of Smart"), and relies on such parties to distribute the Company's iMicrodose brand of truffles within the Netherlands through Smart Shops operated by such parties (McSmart, and all such parties, collectively, the "Current Industry Partners").
+As of the date of this MD&A, the Company is dependent on a number of third-party relationships to conduct its business operations within the Netherlands, including its relationships with Super Smart.
+In addition, the Company has established relationships with an additional 2 participants within the truffles industry within the Netherlands (SR-Wholesale B.V. which was subsequently acquired in March 2021, as well as the operator of a Smart Shop under the name "House of Smart"), and relies on such parties to distribute the Company's iMicrodose brand of truffles within the Netherlands through Smart Shops operated by such parties (all such parties, collectively, the "Current Industry Partners").